Engelbert107/Marketing-AB-Testing/README.md

 # Marketing A/B Testing

 We used the marketing A/B testing dataset designed to evaluate the effectiveness of marketing campaigns by comparing two groups:
-- Experimental group exposed to ads.
+- Experimental group exposed to ads (advertisements).
 - Control group exposed to Public Service Announcements (PSAs) or nothing.

 ### Goals: